 The advantage of Full frame camera

-The sensor size affects apparent depth of field.
-Since the full frame sensor is larger than the crop sensor, it can perform a shallower depth of field than the crop sensor when using the same lens.
+The sensor size affects the apparent depth of field.
+Since the full-frame sensor is larger than the crop sensor, it can perform a shallower depth of field than the crop sensor when using the same lens.

 Digital sensors have tiny little light sensors that record light and produce pixels, they are called photosites.
 The larger the photosites, the more ability it has to capture weak light signals.
 Therefore, when other factors are the same, a full frame sensor will always perform with less noise at high ISO than the crop sensor.

-Finally, famous digital camera producers consider the full frame bodies as the suitable cameras for professional photographers, so they used to add more options and setting to them, Unfortunately, they do no add these options to crop sensor cameras.
+Finally, famous digital camera producers consider the full frame bodies as suitable cameras for professional photographers, so they used to add more options and settings to them, Unfortunately, they do not add these options to crop sensor cameras.

 Disadvantages of Full frame camera

-Due to manufacturing process costs, the full frame camera is always expensive than the crop sensor camera.
+- Due to manufacturing process costs, the full frame camera is always more expensive than the crop sensor camera.

-Full frame lenses will work properly on both full frame and crop frame DSLRs cameras, but the reverse is not true.
+- Full-frame lenses will work properly on both full-frame and crop-frame DSLR cameras, but the reverse is not true.
 There, crop sensor cameras have a greater variety of lenses available for them.